downshift-js/downshift/src/hooks/useCombobox/README.md

   available, then `aria-labelledby` will not be provided and screen readers can use your `aria-label` instead.

+In some cases, you might want to completely bypass the `refKey` check.
+Then you can provide the object `{suppressRefError : true}` as the second argument to `getMenuProps`. **Please use it with extreme care and only if you are absolutely sure that the ref is correctly forwarded otherwise `useCombobox` will unexpectedly fail.**

 ```jsx
 const {getMenuProps} = useCombobox({items})
 const ui = (